 Two acquisition approaches available:

-Planning Recommendation: the choice between direct ownership and a UAE holding vehicle is rarely driven by an effective-rate gain on the property income itself, since (i) at the level of the individual, the convention's elimination mechanism must be analysed separately for UAE-situs rental income and real-estate capital gains, and (ii) at the level of a UAE holding, immovable property income is generally outside the QFZP perimeter.
+Planning Recommendation: the choice between direct ownership and a UAE holding vehicle is rarely driven by an effective-rate gain on the property income itself, since (i) at the level of the individual, the convention's credit mechanism already neutralises French tax on UAE-situs rental income (while capital gains remain effectively taxable in France for a French resident), and (ii) at the level of a UAE holding, immovable property income is generally outside the QFZP perimeter.
 The relevant trade-offs are succession (liquidity, transfer of shares vs. transfer of title), corporate governance, financing access, and IFI exposure for French residents (article 965 CGI on the look-through to real-estate-rich entities).
 A case-by-case modelling is required.

 Acquisition Costs & DLD Fees